 Oddly enough, despite my

 boredom, I took pride in what I was doing.
-I was determined to
+I made a game out

 outrace the demand.
 Several times the

 produce manager stood next to me waiting for several quick

 containers because they were almost out and needed instant

 replacements to match the frenzy.
 I felt like the little Dutch